vokeit-oss/ng-i18n-aot-loader/README.md

 Just keep in mind that when changing translatable texts inside your templates you have to extract the translations again as their message ids change.
 This is also true when not using this loader - it's the way angular calculates the message ids.
 So the process would be: `change html` => `extract texts` => `update translations` => `rebuild html`.
-Depending on your dev setup webpack may to the HTML rebuild automatically for you when the translation files change.
+Depending on your dev setup webpack may do the HTML rebuild automatically for you when the translation files change.
 If not you can trigger a HTML rebuild for individual files simply by updating the desired file, e.g. adding a new-line, and saving it for webpack to catch the change.